Therapy for…

 Maybe you’ve already gone “No Contact” with them, or you’re thinking about it, or—most commonly—your parents are still in your life, and you’re trying to figure out what that is going to mean for you as an adult.

-But it’s time to prioritize what you need, maybe for the first time ever.
+It’s time to prioritize what you need, maybe for the first time ever.

 Daughters of emotionally immature or narcissistic parents tend to…